Siouxland Forecast: February 9, 2020

 Then tonight is going to get chilly as we fall to a low of 16 by tomorrow morning with winds becoming calm and mostly clear skies overnight.

-As always, tune into KCAU 9 News tonight at 5 and 10 p.m. to see how nice this week will start and when we could see that rain in Siouxland.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see how nice this week will start and when we could see that rain in Siouxland.